gbudjeakp/gbudjeakp/README.md

 ## Current Goals ##

   - 🔭 I’m currently working on Contributing to Open source
-  - 🌱 I’m currently learning wordPress and starting a blog
+  - 🌱 I’m currently learning Ethical Hacking.
   - 👯 If you have any projects you would like to colaborate, reach out to me.
   - 💬 Ask me about anything